tkrempser/django-point-of-sale/README.md

 ```

 ## Running a Docker PostgreSQL instance
-Create a folder for PostgreSQL data:
+Create a folder to store PostgreSQL data:
 ```
 mkdir ${HOME}/postgres-data/
 ```